hangyao/Udacity_AIND_Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: Constraint Propagation is used here since the naked twins algorithm actually creates a constraint in the sudoku.
+This constraint says the following: If one unit contains two boxes that have two available values i and j, then the values i and j need to be removed from all the available values of all the other boxes in that same unit.

+This is a constraint that can be iterated and propagated in the sudoku, which will help us reach the solution.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: In order to solve a diagonal sudoku, we need to expand the constraints in the original sudoku.
+The way we expand them is to add the two diagonals to the set of units.
+This will add constraints to our algorithm, and help us reach the solution to the diagonal sudoku.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame